peckone/Blackjack/README.md

 In 'blackjack > src > test' is a file 'test_cases.java' which includes all 8 scenarios outlines in the provided guidance.
-As well as a few additional tests to cover various other methods in the class files.
+As well as 'test_casesAdd.java' which contains a few additional tests to cover various other methods in the class files.

 Briefly, the solution's 'main1' file instantiates the card deck object from 'deck' class, then calls a series of